Thomann1992/devops_project/README.md

 ## About the project

 // Todo
-Make a description of why the system has ben developed
+Make a description of why the system has been developed

 ## Built with